 The risk of a pedestrian who is hit by a car being killed increases slowly until impact speeds of around 30 mph.
 Above this speed, the risk increases rapidly, so that a pedestrian who is hit by a car travelling at between 30 mph and 40 mph is between 3.5 and 5.5 times more likely to be killed than if hit by a car travelling at below 30 mph.

 The simulator allows you to experience and compare the potential effects of different speeds down a residential street, and show you how your choice of speed relates to a possible injury.

-The simulator shows how speed increases both stopping and braking distances.
+The simulator shows how speed increases stopping distances.

-The braking distance is also increased due to speed, and a relatively small increase in speed increases the braking distance by a greater rate.
+Speed also increases the braking distance, and even a relatively small increase in speed increases the braking distance by a greater rate.
 If the speed is doubled then the braking distance is increased by four times.

-These two factors mean that even a small increase in speed can extend the overall stopping distance by a large amount.
+These two factors mean that even a small increase in speed can extend the overall stopping distance by a large amount, as the simulator shows.

 Top Ten Tips to Avoid Speeding

-Although a driver may not intend to drive above the speed limit, drivers are responsible for the speeds that they actually drive.
-Whether by intent or accident, driving above the limit is illegal and can be very dangerous, especially in 30mph zones where even a couple of miles per hour extra may be the difference between a pedestrian walking away or suffering a serious injury.
+Although a driver may not intend to drive above the speed limit, they are responsible for the speeds that they actually drive.
+Whether by intent or accident, driving above the limit is illegal and can be very dangerous, especially in 20mph or 30mph zones where even a couple of miles per hour extra may be the difference between a pedestrian walking away or suffering a serious injury.